mahuntington/MiscLectures/ObjectOriented.md

 1. Use methods to access properties of the object
 1. Use constructor functions to make creating multiple similar objects easy
 1. Create a base class which can be used to create child classes
+1. Use prototype to assign properties to a class
+1. Assign the correct prototype to a sub class
+1. Correctly assign the constructor of a child class

 ## Use JavaScript objects to model the real world